evidentlyai/evidently/docs/book/monitoring/workspace.md

 ## Local Workspace
 In this scenario, you will generate, store the snapshots and run the monitoring UI on the same machine.

-To create a local workspace and assign a name:
+To create a local Workspace and assign a name:

 ```python
 ws = Workspace.create("evidently_ui_workspace")